Christilea/RegexTutorial/instructions.md

 Groups are quantified by parenthesis ```()```.
 Here we are wrapping our entire expression in a group, but first we group inside the main part of our expression what we need to eliminate (white space) as well as our rules to determine at least one one character is being used.
 Finally we group our evaluator to determine that in-fact our filetype is proceeded with a period, followed by a proper extension type.

 ### Bracket Expressions
+A bracket expression is either a matching list expression or a non-matching list expression.
+It consists of one or more expressions: ordinary characters, collating elements, collating symbols, equivalence classes, character classes, or range expressions.

 ### Character Classes
 Character classes allow regular expressions to define a set of characters for finding a match within a given string.